luiz-filipe/ag-ants/README.md

 environment (Chemical communication and food sources) necessary to simulate the behaviour of an ant colony.

+With this implementation is possible to describe different species of ants varying their behavior based on their tasks, within each specie the framework provides ways to specifies different communication stimulus for different castes as well as different ways to react to these stimuli.

-This is work is part of my final MSc project that can be [downloaded here](http://luizfilipe.com/ag/msc-luiz-filipe.pdf).
+This is work is part of my final MSc project that can be [downloaded here](http://luizfilipe.com/ag/msc-luiz-filipe.pdf), in the MSc report I studied how varying some parameters of the pheromone deposited by working ants affected how much food the colony as a whole was able to collect.

 ## 30 second introduction